Microbial Bioactives

 Immune dysregulation emerged as a central mediator linking microbial disruption to structural lung outcomes.
 Elevated pro-inflammatory cytokines and altered immune cell profiles observed in exposed populations are consistent with broader microbiome–autoimmunity paradigms, where dysbiosis promotes chronic immune activation (De Luca & Shoenfeld, 2019).
 In the lung, sustained low-grade inflammation may impair epithelial repair mechanisms, favor aberrant wound healing, and prime fibrotic pathways.
 These processes mirror those described in pulmonary fibrosis, where microbial burden and immune activation contribute to disease progression (Han et al., 2017; O’Dwyer et al., 2019).

 The relevance of these findings to fibrotic lung disease is underscored by prior work demonstrating microbial influences in idiopathic pulmonary fibrosis (IPF).
-Increased bacterial burden and altered microbial communities have been associated with worse outcomes and acute exacerbations in IPF patients (Molyneaux et al., 2014; Molyneaux et al., 2017).
+Increased bacterial burden and altered microbial communities have been associated with worse outcomes and acute exacerbations in IPF patients (Molyneaux et al., 2014).
 Although PF-ILD typically manifests later in life, the present synthesis suggests that susceptibility may be programmed much earlier, with perinatal exposures establishing a pro-fibrotic milieu that remains latent until additional insults accumulate.
 This life-course perspective complements existing clinical frameworks for PF-ILD, which emphasize heterogeneity in disease onset and progression (Lederer & Martinez, 2018; Richeldi et al., 2017; Wijsenbeek et al., 2019).

 From a respiratory medicine perspective, the findings reinforce the need to integrate microbiome science into disease models traditionally centered on genetics, inflammation, and environmental injury.
 Current understanding of the lung microbiome acknowledges its role in both health and disease, yet translational integration remains limited (Moffatt & Cookson, 2017; Faner et al., 2017).
 By situating perinatal tobacco exposure within this framework, the present review extends existing paradigms and highlights early-life prevention as a potentially powerful strategy for reducing future PF-ILD burden.